GreptimeTeam/docs/docs/reference/configuration.md

 check_pwd = false
 ```

-All these options are optional, the default values are list as above.
-If you want to disable some options such as disabling OpenTSDB protocol support, you can just remove the `prometheus_options` or set it's `enable` value to be `false`.
+All of these options are optional, the default values are listed above.
+If you want to disable some options, such as OpenTSDB protocol support, you can remove the `prometheus_options` or set its `enable` value to be `false`.

 ### Protocol options